akononovicius/physRisk-content-repository/articles/2010/ising-model.md

 HTML5 Applet
 ------------

-In the applet bellow we present implementation of Ising model on 50x50 2D square lattice.
+In the applet below we present implementation of Ising model on 50x50 2D square lattice.
 In the applet window you can see four figures - current spatial spin distribution graph, evolution of energy, entropy and magnetization.
 Single iteration corresponds to the one thousand